 - Space weather effects on trans-ionospheric radio wave propagation

-- Study the natural hazards such Earthquakes and Tropical cyclones using ELF-VLF radio wave technique
+- Study the natural hazards such as Earthquakes and Tropical cyclones using ELF-VLF radio wave technique

-- GPS based study of the ionosphere in the South Pacific Region.
+- GPS, Ionosonde and other satellite and ground-based study of the ionosphere in the South Pacific Region.

 - Rain attenuation of SHF satellite signals Atmospheric parameters affecting the radio waves used in communications.

-- Climate change and its impact on lower and upper atmosphere
+- Climate change and its impact on the lower and upper atmosphere

 Equipment Available for Research: